 What better way to kick start your itinerary for Yosemite than a beautiful early morning hike to Vernal and Nevada Falls?
 The Mist Trail is also one of the best hikes in Yosemite National Park.
-Though it is a difficult hike you are rewarded with stunning views and some of the best photo spots in Yosemite.
+Though it is a difficult hike and not kid-friendly you are rewarded with stunning views and some of the best photo spots in Yosemite.

 No matter the time of year, try and get there bright and early, probably before 6 am.
 The trail is around 11km and takes around four hours.
 Make sure to bring water and snacks to keep you going.

 It is important to bring the right hiking boots for this trail.
 There are few steep climbs.
 The first waterfall you come across is Vernal Falls and then a little while later is Nevada Falls.
 In early spring and summer, the waterfalls are flowing so if you visit around that time you may get wet.